paulohenriquevn/aws-solutions-architect/README.md

   - **A/C/E:** Não atendem a todos os requisitos ou requerem maior esforço operacional.

 ### Question #190

-**Texto original:**
-A company has a web application that is based on Java and PHP.
-The company plans to move the application from on premises to AWS.
-The company needs the ability to test new site features frequently.
-The company also needs a highly available and managed solution that requires minimum operational overhead.

-**Tradução:**
 Uma empresa tem um aplicativo web baseado em Java e PHP.
 A empresa planeja mover o aplicativo de um ambiente local para a AWS.
 A empresa precisa da capacidade de testar novos recursos do site frequentemente.
 A solução deve ser altamente disponível e gerenciada, com o mínimo de sobrecarga operacional.
 Qual solução atenderá a esses requisitos?
 A. Criar um bucket Amazon S3.
 Habilitar hospedagem estática no bucket.
 Fazer upload do conteúdo estático para o bucket.
 Usar AWS Lambda para processar todo o conteúdo dinâmico.